psharp1289/psharp1289.github.io/initiate_planning.md

 ## Humans infer when to start planning

-When we removed the intense time pressure, we saw individuals in general infer when to delay planning
+When we removed time pressure, we saw individuals in general successfully inferred when to initiate planning.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/success_4step.png).